quasarframework/quasar/docs/src/pages/sponsors-and-backers.md

 Please read our manifesto on [Why donations are important](/why-donate).

 ## Donating
-You can help Quasar Development by making a monthly pledge through Github Sponsorship or send a one-time donation through Paypal.
+You can help Quasar Development by making a monthly pledge through GitHub Sponsorship or send a one-time donation through Paypal.
 If you are representing a company who wants to become a **Sponsor** and need an invoice for your donations, please send an email to `razvan.stoenescu [at] gmail [dot] com` instead (or directly contact Razvan on our Discord).

 <donating-buttons />